-It becomes obvious pretty fast which dietary approach results in more energy, improved mental state, better pumps and performance.
+It's rather obvious which dietary approach results in better energy levels, improved mental state, more awesome pumps and performance.

-A recent review on nutrition guidelines for strength sports, provides recommended carbohydrate intakes for bodybuilding be between 4–7 g/kg.
+A recent review on nutrition guidelines for strength sports recommends carbohydrate intake for bodybuilding to be between 4–7 g/kg.

 We've already established how many calories, protein and fat to eat.